victory

 FormatPaper & DigitalDigital (as of 2024)

-Length2 hrs 55 min (+40 min essay)2 hrs 14 min
+Length2 hrs 5 min (+40 min science, +40 min essay)2 hrs 14 min

-SectionsEnglish, Math, Reading, Science, (optional Writing)Reading & Writing, Math
+SectionsEnglish, Math, Reading, (optional Science, Writing)Reading & Writing, Math

 Math CalculatorAllowed on all questionsAllowed on all questions